 An enterprise should conduct works by predicting the damage arising from one critical incident identified in the analysis and assessment of risks, which is common to the paragraphs of Chapter 4.2.
-However, it is more practical to prioritize the predicted damage (for example, light, serious or severe damage) and to examine strategies and measures for each case.48
+However, it is more practical to prioritize the predicted damage (for example, light, serious or severe damage) and to examine strategies and measures for each case.51

-48 For example, the following may be advisable: site recovery if damage is slight; operation at an alternative site on condition that operation will return to the original site in the future, if damage is serious; and operation at an alternative site without returning to the original site in the future, or withdrawal from the business, if damage is severe.
+51 For example, the following may be advisable: site recovery if damage is slight; operation at an alternative site on condition that operation will return to the original site in the future, if damage is serious; and operation at an alternative site without returning to the original site in the future, or withdrawal from the business, if damage is severe.

-- (1) Strategies and measures for business sites - Prevention or reduction of damage to buildings and facilities of sites (head office, branches, plants, etc.)49 - Multiplication and distribution of sites50 (production at other site even in normal times; or only deciding the location of the other site in advance and then rapidly establishing lines at the site when a disaster strikes) - Collaboration with other companies (OEM, outsourcing, mutual aid agreements, etc.) - Teleworking and working at satellite offices51 - (2) Strategies and measures for procurement and supply - Continuity of supply by reviewing reasonable inventory levels and distributing the locations of inventory - Diversification of suppliers or securing alternative suppliers (however, note that multiple suppliers may be affected by a disaster, or that there may be only one sub-supplier of multiple suppliers, and the sub-supplier may be affected by the disaster) - Collaboration with customers and suppliers (holding of the same inventory, accurate assessment of suppliers' business continuity capabilities, request for and assistance in the implementation of BCM, implementation of joint training on business continuity, request for accurate assessment of sub-suppliers' business continuity capabilities, and others) - Simplification of alternative procurement (considerations at the stage of designing the specifications such as using general-purpose parts) - (3) Strategies and measures for securing personnel - Prior development and procurement of backup personnel indispensable to the continuity of critical operations (cross training, new employment, etc.) - Creation of a system or procedure for receiving help from supporters and sharing procedures, etc. with them where possible - Securing personnel who can assist suppliers or collaborating companies in conducting BCM
+(1) Strategies and measures for business sites

+- Prevention or reduction of damage to buildings and facilities of sites (head office, branches, plants, etc.)52 - Multiplication and distribution of sites53 (production at other site even in normal times; or only deciding the location of the other site in advance and then rapidly establishing lines at the site when a disaster strikes) - Collaboration with other companies (OEM, outsourcing, mutual aid agreements, etc.) - Teleworking and working at satellite offices54

+(2) Strategies and measures for procurement and supply

+- Continuity of supply by reviewing reasonable inventory levels and distributing the locations of inventory - Diversification of suppliers or securing alternative suppliers (however, note that multiple suppliers may be affected by a disaster, or that there may be only one sub-supplier of multiple suppliers, and the sub-supplier may be affected by the disaster) - Collaboration with customers and suppliers (holding of the same inventory, accurate assessment of suppliers' business continuity capabilities, request for and assistance in the implementation of BCM, implementation of joint training on business continuity, request for accurate assessment of sub-suppliers' business continuity capabilities, and others) - Simplification of alternative procurement (considerations at the stage of designing the specifications such as using general-purpose parts)

+(3) Strategies and measures for securing authorized persons